joshua-rodgers/seven_segment/README.md

 each segment was still holding a reference to the orginal `_pin_array`, so the state remained the same as it was upon initialization.
 I finally thought of having the `state` property return the value of `_pin_array` from a function which eliminates the standing reference to `_pin_array`, ensuring that when called I get the value as it is at that instant, meaning, after the `_update()` function has set it to represent the proper character.
 Fun TiMeS!
+I may go back and attempt to stylize the segments a bit more by placing them at an angle.
+According to the datasheet for the model I referenced, the angle is 10 degrees.
+From some reading I've learned that the angle is for readibility.
+Implementing this will likely require using paths instead of the simple `strokeRect()` context method.
+I could probably define my own method that draws a polygon, accepts an angle, and does some math to put it on screen.
+We'll see.
 Looking forward to the next component!